 This tour focuses on the rich Biblical heritage of the Holyland and provides an opportunity to visit the actual sites where Biblical events took place.
 Visit places that you have only read about come to life.
 Join this amazing Holyland tour for a life-changing experience.

-– Sharing transfer on arrival and departure (from/to Ben Gurion Airport)
+– Sharing transfers on arrival and departure from/to Ben Gurion Airport

-– 11 nights accommodation based on double occupancy, on bed and breakfast basis
+– 11 night accommodation on bed and breakfast basis

 – Entrance fees to the sites visited as per itinerary

 The above rates do NOT include the following services:

 ~ Rates do NOT include entry Visa to Jordan, border taxes & border shuttle transfers Israel-Jordan (approximately US$ 55.00 per person – subject to change).